 What is the Difference Between Turf Saver RTF and Water Saver Pro?

-- Turf Saver RTF is an elite, traffic-tolerant blend that contains our infamous rhizomatous tall fescue (RTF).
+- Turf Saver RTF is an elite, traffic-tolerant blend that contains our famous rhizomatous tall fescue (RTF).
 Another component of this blend is ‘BarRobusto’, a turf-type tall fescue cultivar that has years of rigorous drought tolerance trialing.
 Water Saver Pro is comprised of ‘BarRobusto’ and two other turf-type tall fescue cultivars, but will contain predominantly ‘BarRobusto’ to enhance the drought tolerance of this blend.

 What is Yellow Jacket and How Does it Work?

 - For more information about Yellow Jacket, visit our page here.